SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

  - Go To SAMPLE
  - Select your sample and condition,
-   - Subset by sample and or subset by list, as you can creat different experiment analysis.
+   - Subset by sample and or subset by list, as you can create different experiment analysis.

 DATA MAP draw a summary of your different analysis, so you can save the history of your analysis.

-#### Step 5 : Basic statistic
+#### Step 5 : Basic statistics

  - If you want to keep the count table, upload it.
- - Verify the distribution of each condition in the standard deviation graph, the dispersion graph.
+ - Check the distribution of each condition in the standard deviation graph, the dispersion graph.
  - If needed, you can download the Variably Expressed Genes, and on the graph, you can see the dispersion of your data.

 #### First part with EdgeR on PIVOT

 * Run the EdgeR program for differential analysis - `EdgeR`
-* Verify relevance of normalized expression values provided by EdgeR
+* Check relevance of normalized expression values provided by EdgeR
 * Observe MDS plot of experimental conditions.
 Observe Smear plot.

 Questions :